FLEX: Unifying Evaluation for Few-Shot NLP: Abstract

 \section{Abstract}

 \Fewshot NLP research is highly active, yet conducted in disjoint research threads with evaluation suites that lack challenging-yet-realistic testing setups and fail to employ careful experimental design.
 Consequently, the community does not know which techniques perform best or even if they outperform simple baselines.
-We formulate desiderata for an ideal \fewshot NLP benchmark and present \benchmark, \footnote{\url{https://github.com/allenai/flex}.
-Apache License 2.0} the first benchmark, public leaderboard, and framework that provides unified, comprehensive measurement for \fewshot NLP techniques. \benchmark incorporates and introduces new best practices for \fewshot evaluation, including measurement of four transfer settings, textual labels for zero-shot evaluation, and a principled approach to benchmark design that optimizes statistical accuracy while keeping evaluation costs accessible to researchers without large compute resources.
-In addition, we present \uniqa, a simple yet strong prompt-based model for \fewshot learning which unifies the pretraining and finetuning prompt formats, eschewing complex machinery of recent prompt-based approaches in adapting downstream task formats to language model pretraining objectives.
-We demonstrate that despite simplicity \uniqa achieves results competitive with both popular meta-learning and prompt-based approaches.
+In response, we formulate the \benchmark Principles, a set of requirements and best practices for unified, rigorous, valid, and cost-sensitive \fewshot NLP evaluation.
+These principles include Sample Size Design, a novel approach to benchmark design that optimizes statistical accuracy and precision while keeping evaluation costs manageable.
+Following the principles, we release the \benchmark benchmark,\footnote{Benchmark, leaderboard, and benchmark creation toolkit: \url{https://github.com/allenai/flex}.
+Apache License 2.0} which includes four few-shot transfer settings, zero-shot evaluation, and a public leaderboard that covers diverse NLP tasks.
+In addition, we present \uniqa,\footnote{\Fewshot model: \url{https://github.com/allenai/unifew}.
+Apache License 2.0 } a prompt-based model for \fewshot learning that unifies pretraining and finetuning prompt formats, eschewing complex machinery of recent prompt-based approaches in adapting downstream task formats to language model pretraining objectives.
+We demonstrate that despite simplicity, \uniqa achieves results competitive with both popular meta-learning and prompt-based approaches.